A work in progress. pic.twitter.com/0KCnUGcPRs

 I put it in the cup holder usually.
 My new car doesn’t have GPS, so there are a lot of times when I’m using my phone for guidance.
 And I have it hooked up on my Bluetooth so if someone’s calling me I can see who it is by looking at the stereo system.
 I keep it out because I don’t want to be reaching back to get my handbag to get my phone and then drive into a telephone pole.

-Do you use it for music in the car, or do you still use the radio?
+Do you use it for music in the car, or do you still use

 In one of my cars I can stream directly via Bluetooth from the phone to the stereo and use stuff like Spotify, but the car I drive the most—first of all, I have Sirius XM, so it’s easier to let that do its magic—but to play the music from my phone I have to physically plug it into the connector.
 And sometimes I don’t feel like bothering with that, so actually what I did was I put an old iPod that I’ve had for 1,000 years in the car, put all my old music on it, and now I can play all my music without needing the phone.
 But normal day to day, driving to the grocery store, frankly I just listen to the radio.